openshift/installer/docs/user/troubleshooting.md

 kubectl -n openshift-network-operator get pods
 ```

 And retrieve the logs.
-Note that, on multi-master systems, the operator will perform leader election and all other operators will sleep:
+Note that, on HA control planes, the operator will perform leader election and all other operators will sleep:

 ```sh
 kubectl -n openshift-network-operator logs -l "name=network-operator"